| Feature Set | Version Requirement |

-Announcement: we are evolving this toolkit into a low-code-first, template-driven asset that is immune to LLM disruption.
-In other words, even if you are using the most cutting-edge AI coding tools, you still need this :)
+Announcement: we are evolving into a low-code-first, template-driven asset.
+Even if you are using the most cutting-edge AI coding tools, you will still need this :)

 Introducing Projectile Aerodynamics, a brand new feature that models aerodynamic forces on projectiles without compromising their ability to hit targets.